 - To begin preparing, you should build an emergency kit and make a family communications plan.

 - Talk to everyone in your household about what to do if a tsunami occurs.
 Create and practice an evacuation plan for your family.
 Familiarity may save your life.
 Be able to follow your escape route at night and during inclement weather.
-You should be able to reach your safe location on foot within 15 minutes.
 Practicing your plan makes the appropriate response more of a reaction, requiring less thinking during an actual emergency.

 - If the school evacuation plan requires you to pick your children up from school or from another location.
-Be aware telephone lines during a tsunami watch or warning may be overloaded and routes to and from schools may be jammed.
+Be aware telephone lines during a tsunami alert may be overloaded and routes to and from schools may be jammed.